 Omnisend is pretty open about this – its aim is to drive revenue for your online store through email marketing.
 Having never used an e-commerce-focused email marketing service before, I was curious about whether it delivered on this promise.

 But if you have an e-commerce store and like the sound of a specialized service, read on.
-I put Omnisend through its paces testing it out on a 14-day free trial, which gave me access to all its features.
+I put Omnisend through its paces testing it out on its cheapest paid plan.
 This is what I found out.

 Everything You Need, Plus Some Impressive Pro-Quality Extras